-“Stop it!”
-She commands, still grasping my wrist.
-I’m sort of in shock by this tiny little being holding my arm with the force of 10 men.
-“First of all, you are my man, and I will touch your hair anytime I damn well please!”
+“Stop it!” she commands, still grasping my wrist.
+I’m sort of in shock by this tiny little being holding my arm with the force of ten men.
+“First of all, you are my man, and I’ll touch your hair anytime I damn well please!”

 “Please, Baby, please tell me what to do,” I beg.
 I can’t stand to see her hurting anymore.

 “I love you, too, Christian.
 You’re the only thing that kept me going, that kept me alive.
 You’re the reason I didn’t give up.
-I’ll never leave you… ever.”
-She squeaks.
+I’ll never leave you… ever,” she squeaks.
 I don’t want to squeeze her any tighter for fear that I may hurt her, so I simply sink into her—close my eyes and absorb this moment… breathe her in, feel her soul clinging to mine.
-For once in my entire, wretched, awful, miserably life, sitting here holding this broken woman, my heart is full and my soul is light.
+For once in my entire, wretched, awful, miserable life, sitting here holding this broken woman, my heart is full, and my soul is light.
 I feel whole and healed… like I had never been broken; like all the shadows that haunted me when my eyes were closed had been chased away, and in their places… butterflies.

 A promise ring, maybe?
 Is that too corny?
-It’s either that or an engagement ring… so I guess it will be a promise ring… and I know just the ring…
+It’s either that or an engagement ring… so I guess it’ll be a promise ring… and I know just the ring…

 “Only if you’re the canary,” I say, kissing her hair.